pythonarcade/arcade/doc/programming_guide/textures.rst

 data to OpenGL and hit box geometry to the sprite engine.

-There is another texture type in Arcade in the lower level OpenGL API: :py:class:`arcade.gl.Texture`.
-This represents an actual OpenGL texture and should only be used when dealing with the low level rendering API :py:mod:`arcade.gl`.
+There is another texture type in Arcade in the lower level OpenGL API: :py:class:`arcade.gl.Texture2D`.
+This represents an actual OpenGL texture and should only be used when dealing with the low level rendering API.

 Textures can be created/loaded before or after the window is created because they don't interact with OpenGL directly.